ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 >
 > **It heads downstream.** The young salmon rides the spring water down, out of the mountains, toward the middle of the state.
 >
 > **It stops in the Delta.** This is the part people miss.
-Young salmon do not race through the Delta.
-They stop, and they eat, and they grow — sometimes for weeks.
-And while they are here, their bodies rebuild to survive in salt water.
-Same fish, different plumbing.
+Young salmon do not always race through the Delta.
+They may need to stop, and eat, and give time to growth — sometimes for weeks.
 >
 > **It goes to sea.** Out through the Golden Gate and into the Pacific, where it spends two to four years growing into something twenty times its size.
 >